David Beckham, Jorge Mas check out Inter Miami CF academy players

 Beckham told reporters he and his family have been in South Florida for the last 10 days, as his children are on holiday.

-Mas said the MLS ownership group is expecting to make their first announcements on players and coaches in September and have already spoken to various players and coaches.
+Mas said the Major League Soccer ownership group is expecting to make their first announcements on players and coaches in September and have already spoken to various players and coaches.

 The team plans to spend two years at Lockhart Stadium in Fort Lauderdale.